Wills, Trusts & Probate

 How long does the guardianship process take in Tulare County?

-What duties does a guardian have to the ward?
+What duties does a guardian have after appointment?

 Do I need a lawyer to file for guardianship in Tipton?

-How does the court decide who becomes the guardian?
+How does the court decide who should be appointed as guardian?

 What happens if a guardian fails to fulfill their responsibilities?